Teaching the writing process? I model the entire concept for my students.

 - Problem/Solution chart

-- Sandwich/Hamburger chart (often used with my junior high students – high school kids don’t seem to care for this)
+- Sandwich/Hamburger chart (often used with my junior high students— high school kids don’t seem to care for this)

 - Multiple other graphic organizers

-What I have found helps students the most is that I complete this activity with them.
+What helps students the most is that I complete this activity with them.
 They see me struggle for ideas and come up with ideas that don’t connect well with my topic; they see me get frustrated when I have to mark out concepts and rearrange them; they watch me arrange my prewriting into different categories, which will become my different paragraph; they learn that prewriting is messy, unorganized, and frustrating at points.

 2. Drafting methods:

 Looking for more writing process activities?
-This blog post is entirely dedicated to helping students draft their essays.
+This blog post is entirely dedicated to helping students draft their essays.Â

 3. Revising methods: